olincollege/hoverbois/hoverbotpy/README.md

 Here lies all the software for running on the Raspberry Pi.

-This is not packagable as a module yet, although perhaps it might be helpful to make it one in the future (would need to change how we manage API keys).
-It is just easier to develop it like this for now.
+This is not packagable as a module yet, although it would probably make things easier.
+That is for sprint 2.

+For sprint 1, see the sprint1 branch.

 # Dependencies